divyam02/movie-oracle/README.md

 ## Dependencies
 1. `Python 3.7`: Heroku uses the latest version of python.
-2. `pymongo`: To communicate with `mlab` and handle all requests
+2. `pymongo`: To communicate with the MongoDB database hosted at `mlab` and handle all requests.
-3. `beautifulsoup4`: To use for web scraping
+3. `beautifulsoup4`: To use for web scraping.
 4. `flask`: Front-end and back-end related interfaces.
-5. `numpy`: To process matrix and vector operations
+5. `numpy`: To process matrix and vector operations.

 ## Sources
 ### Matrix Factorization